 These funds are run by individual institutions on a discretionary basis, so apply directly to your college or university.
 The funds are very limited.
 How much you get depends on your circumstances.

-Please note that in some areas of the country you can now claim Universal Credit, which will replace the following benefits: income-based Jobseeker’s Allowance; Housing Benefit; Working Tax Credit; Child Tax Credit; Employment and Support Allowance; and Income Support.
+For people claiming benefits for the first time, Universal Credit is the one now available.
+This replaces: Jobseeker’s Allowance; Housing Benefit; Working Tax Credit; Child Tax Credit; Employment and Support Allowance; and Income Support.

 Contact the Universal Credit helpline on 0800 328 9344 for more information or see the Universal Credit section of the GOV.UK website.